leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 {{< figure src="/images/holidayhack-20/sleigh_can_d_bus_santa.png" title="santa by the sliegh in the netwars room" >}}

-Clicking on the Sleigh as Santa presented this interface with the message on the right scrolling by really fast.
+Clicking on the Sleigh as Santa presented this interface with the messages on the right scrolling by really fast.

 {{< figure src="/images/holidayhack-20/sleigh_interface.png" title="sleigh can-d-bus interface" >}}

-It takes a little while to get used to the interface, so clicking around and seeing the effects messages wise is highly encouraged.
+It takes a little while to get used to the interface, so clicking around and seeing the effects it has on the messages you see is highly encouraged.

 From the [CANBus investigation challenge](#can-bus-investigation) we learnt that messages have a type and a data field, separated by the `#`.
 As far as filtering goes, the Epoch and Time fields can be ignored.
-However, the ID and Message fields are.
+The ID and Message fields are important.
 My approach was to filter out everything that was just racing by so I could get the message log as quiet as possible.
 That meant I had the following rules at first.

 {{< figure src="/images/holidayhack-20/sleigh_all_filter.png" title="sleigh filtering all default traffic" >}}

 With the message log quiet, I started to fiddle with the controls and filters to map which message ID's related to which feature.
 For example, I would toggle the Accelerator up (after starting the sleigh) and then remove filters to see which messages were being generated.
+Repeating that for each feature I ended with the following list.

 ```text
 244 - Accelerator